TRIS Project Update

 Tracking Rare Incidence Syndromes (TRIS) project update

 The TRIS project continues to respond to parent and caregiver queries via email and Facebook posts.
-Recent responses to queries have been shared with interested individuals within the United States, Canada and South Africa.
-Outreach to recruit new parents to enroll in the project also continues via the project’s Facebook page and webpage as well as parent-to-parent contact.
-Medical professionals also reach out for information on patients.
-TRIS project, publications, informational modules and case studies are shared as well.
+Recent queries have been from interested individuals in the United States, Canada, England, Italy, Russia and Slovenia.
+Several inquiries also came from undergraduate and graduate level university students as well as a few medical professionals affiliated with universities and/or medical centers asking about patients and/or TRIS project data.
+TRIS project, publications, informational modules and case studies are shared as appropriate as well as links to support groups.
+Outreach to recruit new parents to enroll in the project also continues via the project’s Facebook page, website as well as parent-to-parent contact.
 Please continue to spread the word and encourage parents, grandparents and guardians to enroll in the project.

 The TRIS project website is located at https://tris.siu.edu and Facebook page at https://www.facebook.com/TRIS.Trisomy.project/.
 In addition, the TRIS project brochure is available online and paper copies are available by request (please send an email message to firstname.lastname@example.org including a mailing address, number of copies and intended audience).